 A letter to my mom.

 When I was 8 years old, my school had a field trip to visit the zoo or museum or something.
-I don’t remember.
-It doesn’t matter.
+(I don’t remember where, exactly, and it doesn’t matter.)

 What I do remember was feeling lonely and left out.
 Why?
 Because about a dozen moms volunteered to chaperone the kids on the field trip that day—and you were not one of them.